MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Media/New-AzMediaService.md

 ## SYNOPSIS
 Creates a media service if the media service already exists, all its properties are updated with the input provided.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.media/new-azmediaservice) for up-to-date information.

 ## SYNTAX

 ### StorageAccountIdParamSet